-Starting on May 25, 2018, The European Union will begin enforcing EU General Data Protection Regulation (GDPR) in an effort to strengthen the security and protection of the personal data of EU residents.
+On May 25, 2018, The European Union began enforcing EU General Data Protection Regulation (GDPR) in an effort to strengthen the security and protection of the personal data of EU residents.
 The GDPR has different requirements depending on how your business interacts with personally identifiable user data (PII).

 Personal data means data which relate to a living individual who can be identified –